 Driving a truck is a tough job, requiring long unsociable hours, plenty of long-distance travel, time away from home, and interaction in a wide variety of situations.

-Surprisingly perhaps the UK faces a shortage of truck drivers.
-This is due to a combination of an ageing workforce, low unemployment and difficulties attracting new drivers to the industry.
+The UK is facing a shortage of truck drivers.
+This is due to a combination of Brexit, Coronavirus, an ageing workforce, low unemployment and difficulties attracting new drivers to the industry.

 Lack of industry awareness